MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.30.7
+  * used Semaphore::ReadersWriters and modified use of semaphores in Client.

 * 0.30.6
   * reordering statements to tackle race conditions (again) and to speed things up a little
 * 0.30.5